dmitry-lavrik/dl-aniamte/readme.md

 ## Idea

-Often we need animate DOM elements, when it show, hide, insert or remove.
+Often we need to animate DOM elements, in particular when they are shows up or hides.

-Animations only for javascript have long been outdated.
-Javascript should control the animation described in CSS.

-This library control CSS animations with 3 classes for show element:
+This library provides native CSS3 animations and transitions by add/remove 3 special animation classes:
 *-enter, *-enter-active, *-enter-active-to
 and 3 classes for hide element:
 *-leave, *-leave-active, *-leave-active-to

 ## Install